 You will see the annoying UI bug where the display jumps back to the beginning of a long item so it isn’t showing you the section where it’s actually working.
 The knitting is doing the right thing, just not scrolling the display correctly to show it to you.”
 If accurate for the full image, this appears to be the ideal method to me.

-9/16/18 I received an orphan 930 which when first received had no movable parts related to patterning.
-The belt was frozen in place, and when that got liberated after cleaning and lubricating as much as I dared take apart at the time, after some initial errors the built in patterns from several groups including lace knit perfectly, with only a slight squeak.
-After being stored again for a while, I tried built in FI patterns again, and they displayed errors.
-I heard a new noise coming from the needle selector, exposed that, cleaned and lubricated it, and it lost the added noise during operation.
-Tried built in FI with resulting patterning errors once more.
+9/16/18 I received an orphan 930 which when first arrived had no movable parts related to patterning.
+The belt was frozen in place, and when that got liberated after cleaning and lubricating as much as I dared take apart at the time, after some initial errors the built-in patterns from several groups including lace knit perfectly, with only a slight squeak.
+After being stored again for a while, I tried built-in FI patterns again, and they displayed errors.
+I heard a new noise coming from the needle selector, exposed that, cleaned, and lubricated it, and it lost the added noise during operation.
+Tried built-in FI with resulting patterning errors once more.
 That said, test patterns in the service manual 881, 882, 884 knit perfectly.
-After another break for both of us I got some built in patterns to work again both single and double bed and put working with them to rest.
+After another break for both of us, I got some built-in patterns to work again on both single and double beds and put working with them to rest.
 I began to work with img2track.
 I have not yet purchased a key.
-These were my first self drawn single bed and dbj tests, none intended for any final piece.
+These were my first self-drawn single bed and dbj tests, none intended for any final piece.

 Swatching again with an attempt to produce it as 2 separate but continuous segments: I do not use color reverse, choose my color to match black squares, and that would be color 2 on the console prompt.
-In my firs attempt I followed other usual console prompts, but used SX/GX settings for three rows rather than the 2.
+In my first attempt, I followed other usual console prompts but used SX/GX settings for three rows rather than 2.
 The first pass will lift all pushers into work.
-Second pass preselects pushers for first row of pattern to right.
-Third pass would normally knit the first row of pattern, preselect for second row to be knit from left to right, and so on.
-After the third SX/GX pass the locks are on the left side(LOL), I changed settings for pattern knitting (LX/BX).
-On the right, made certain the empty yarn holder is up for the next color.
-On the left yarn into eyelet, making certain it was positioned so it would not be crossing other color yarn on travel back to color changer.
+The second pass preselects pushers for the first row of the pattern to the right.
+The third pass would normally knit the first row of the pattern, preselect for the second row to be knit from left to right, and so on.
+After the third SX/GX pass the locks are on the left side(LOL), I changed the settings for pattern knitting (LX/BX).
+On the right, make certain the empty yarn holder is up for the next color.
+On the left place the yarn into an eyelet, making certain it was positioned so it would not be crossing other color yarn on travel back to the color changer.
 Knit single row to the right, changed color, continued knitting in pattern unit the top of the segment was reached (row countX2, in this instance = 32).
-The design color knit its last pass, locks are on right (LOR) Programmed second segment, repeated 3 rows of SX/GX.
-On left, yarn in feeder, proceed as above.
-This gave me correct continuous segments on the knit side of the fabric, but the birds eye backing was disrupted.
-On the bottom because of operator error in lock setting, and the top because birds eye normally knits EON for 2 rows, creating a bit jaggy, single line of color after knitting on all needles when the second pass is knit, while here it EON for one row only, missing that second pass.
-Note yarn ends, yard would need to be cut to position it for those single row passes from left.
+The design color knit its last pass, locks are on the right (LOR) Programmed second segment, repeated 3 rows of SX/GX.
+On the left, yarn in the feeder, proceed as above.
+This gave me correct continuous segments on the knit side of the fabric, but the bird’s eye backing was disrupted.
+On the bottom because of operator error in the lock setting, and the top because birds-eye normally knits EON for 2 rows, creating a bit jaggy, a single line of color after knitting on all needles when the second pass is knit, while here it EON for one row only, missing that second pass.
+Note yarn ends, the yarn would need to be cut to position it for those single-row passes from left.